200 Years of Bourbon Making History

 In tribute to the mighty buffalo and the rugged, independent spirit of the pioneers who followed them westward, we created Buffalo Trace Kentucky Straight Bourbon Whiskey.

 Within the past decade, Buffalo Trace has won more awards than any other distillery in the world, including an unmatched seven "Distillery of the Year" titles.
-Still family-owned and located in Franklin County, Kentucky, the distillery's rich history includes such legendary distillers as E.H.
+Still American family owned and located in Franklin County, Kentucky, the distillery's rich history includes such legendary distillers as E.H.
 Taylor, Jr, George T. Stagg, Albert B. Blanton, Orville Schupp and Elmer T. Lee.
 The distillery sprawls impressively over 130 acres and is home to four centuries of architecture - all still fully operational.